plouc/nivo/CONTRIBUTING.md

-on, for example if you want to make some change on the `@nivo/bar` package, you should run `make package-dev-bar` and then start the website `make website`, this way each change you make will trigger a build and will be (almost :)) immedialty visible on the website.
+on, for example if you want to make some change on the `@nivo/bar` package, you should run `make package-dev-bar` and then start the website `make website`, this way each change you make will trigger a build and will be (almost :)) immediately visible on the website.

 You can also build the packages without running a watcher, you have two options: